mrexodia/mrexodia.github.io/_posts/27-12-2014-iTubes-Library-Format-2.md

 ## The base structure

 Every `.itl` file starts with an `hdfm` information header.
 The approximate format of this header block is documented the [older file format from iTunes v1.x - v3.x](http://search.cpan.org/~bdfoy/Mac-iTunes/doc/file_format.pod).
 Basically after this everything is the same as in the older file format, except the header 'names'.
 The `hdsm` now is reversed to `msdh`.
-The whole file is basically build of `msdh` blocks with variables sizes.
+The whole file is basically build of `msdh` blocks with variable sizes.

 Here is a small screenshot that shows the header and the `msdh` blocks: